psobocinski/traffic-modelling/article.md

 The goal of this article is introduce an approach to answering this question quantitatively through the use of a simplified traffic model.
 In particular, the model aims to programmatically simulate traffic conditions and human behaviour.

-Before exploring how self-driving cars can manage traffic better than we can, however, there's a preliminary question we should answer.
+Before exploring how self-driving cars can manage traffic better than we can, there is a more fundamental question we should answer.

 ## Is Opportunistic Lane-Changing a Zero-sum game?